Postosuchus: Description

+Postosuchus was one of the largest carnivorous reptiles during the late Triassic.
+The length of the paratype is estimated up to 3.5–4.0 m long, and an individual of such length would have measured 2 m tall at the head when stood upright, and weighed around 250–300 kg.
+The holotype is estimated up to 5–6 m long, and the largest known individual may measure up to 7 m long or more based on a complete cervical series specimen (TTU-P 9235).

-The neck of Postosuchus consists of at least eight cervical vertebrae followed by sixteen dorsals, while four co-ossified sacral vertebrae supported the hips.
-It is thought to be over thirty vertebrae in the tail decreasing in size to the end.
-The pelvis with the hooked pubis and the rod-like ischium looked like those of carnosaur dinosaurs.
+The neck of Postosuchus consists of at least eight cervical vertebrae followed by 16 dorsals, while four co-ossified sacral vertebrae supported the hips.
+The neck was elongated, expanding to a short torso and long tail.
+Along with remains of the skeleton, paleontologists also identified osteoderms, which were thick plates forming scales on its back, neck, and possibly above or under the tail.
+It is thought to have had over 30 vertebrae in the tail, decreasing in size to the end.
+The pelvis with the hooked pubis and the rod-like ischium looked like those of carnosaurs.
 The ribcage of Postosuchus had typical archosaur structure, composed of large and slender, curved ribs.
-In some discoveries ribs were found associated with gastralia, dermal bones located in the ventral region of the body.
+In some discoveries, ribs were found associated with gastralia, dermal bones located in the ventral region of the body.

 Skull

-The skull of Postosuchus was constructed narrow in front and extended wide and deep behind.
-It was 55 cm in length and 21 cm broad and deep.
-There are many fenestrae (openings) present in the bones that lighten the skull, providing space for the muscles.
-Like more derived archosaurs, the lower jaw had mandibular fenestrae (openings at the lower jaw), formed by the junction of the dentary with other jaw bones (surangular and angular).
-Postosuchus had very good long distant sight, due to large orbits, supporting large and sharp eyes, and strong olfaction provided by elongated nostrils.
-Inside the skull, under the nostrils, there was a hollow that may have contained the Jacobson's organ, an olfactory sensory organ sometimes referred as the "sixth sense".
-The jaws held large and sharp serrated teeth, of which some were developed even larger to operate as hooked sabers.
+Postosuchus had a massively built skull, bearing dagger-like teeth, which was constructed narrow in front, and extended wide and deep behind.
+The holotype skull was 55 cm in length and 21 cm broad and deep.
+Many fenestrae (openings) are present in the bones that lighten the skull, providing space for the muscles.
+Like more derived archosaurs, the lower jaw had mandibular fenestrae (at the lower jaw), formed by the junction of the dentary with other jaw bones (surangular and angular).

+Postosuchus likely had very good long-distance sight, due to large orbits, supporting large and sharp eyes, and strong olfaction provided by elongated nostrils.
+Inside the skull, under the nostrils, a hollow is seen that may have contained a Jacobson's organ, an olfactory sensory organ sometimes referred as the "sixth sense".
+The jaws held large and sharp, serrated teeth, of which some were developed even larger to operate as hooked sabers.

 A complete tooth found among Postosuchus remains in North Carolina measured about 7.2 cm in height.
 Postosuchus possessed heterodonty dentition, which means each tooth was different in size and shape from the others.
-The upper jaw contained seventeen teeth, with each premaxilla bearing only four teeth and each maxilla thirteen teeth.
-In the lower jaw were over thirty teeth.
-Replacement activity in Postosuchus was different from that of crocodiles, since the replacement tooth didn't fit directly in the pulp cavity of the old tooth, but grew until resorption of the old tooth was complete.
+The upper jaw contained 17 teeth, with each premaxilla bearing only four teeth and each maxilla 13 teeth.
+The lower jaw had over 30 teeth.
+Replacement activity in Postosuchus was different from that of crocodiles, since the replacement tooth did not fit directly in the pulp cavity of the old tooth, but grew until resorption of the old tooth was complete.